DomWeldon/nyutalk/dom_notes.md

 * Thanks for inviting me - my research doesn't have an explicit focus on crowdsourcing or community participation *per se*, and I tend to have more of an interest in the mechanics of digital humanities and in particular databases.
   * This talk is somewhat at the geeky end of the discipline, but I want to be clear that I'm not just going to talk at you for twenty minutes about databases!
-  * Instead, I'm going to discuss some of the ways that we link up data in DH, and introduce what may be a new type of datastore you've not come across - graph databases - and their potential for use in future digital humanities work.
+  * Instead, I'm going to discuss some of the history and importance of linking up data in the Digital Humanities
+  * and introduce what may be a new type of datastore you've not come across - graph databases - and their potential for use in future digital humanities work.

 ##  The *Digital* in Digital Humanities